We have a qualified team of individual, couple, and family therapists to help you with whatever your needs are. Please take a moment to meet us!

 - Anxiety & Depression

 As an intimacy, sex, and relationship therapist, I have been working with both couples and individual men & women since 2003.
-I currently sit on the Board of The Northwest Institute on Intimacy, I am a past Board member of the Seattle Counselors Association, and am presently an international collaborator for sexual studies through the University of Ottawa.
+I currently sit on the Board of The Northwest Institute on Intimacy and am a past Board member of the Seattle Counselors Association.

 Less than 5% of therapists have advanced training in the areas of individual, couples, sex, and spiritual (non-religious) intimacy therapy, despite this being a critical part of the human experience.
 I am currently pursuing advanced training in sex therapy and intimacy through the Northwest Institute on Intimacy (NWIOI).
 Additionally, I am a Certified Gottman Therapist (CGT) through the Gottman Institute, I have extensive training in Emotionally-Focused Therapy (EFT), have completed EMDR training through the EMDR Institute and EMDRIA (EMDR International Association), regularly attend workshops and conferences on Mindfulness and EMDR, and meet regularly with specialists for consultation.

 My years of experience working with men, women, and couples have occurred within a decade of private practice and in a variety of other professional settings prior to starting my own practice in 2010.
 I regularly attend a variety of professional conferences throughout the year, and am a member of professional organizations, all of which help me stay on top of the latest research and developments.